 If you're looking to get your Shamrock Shake fix but want to avoid the drive-thru, our Shamrock Shake Smoothie recipe has your back.
 Not to mention, it's quite a bit healthier than the original.
 While it's not quite a milkshake, our healthier copycat recipe is deliciously minty and festively green (the color comes from kiwi and spinach instead of food dyes).

-Try the recipe for Shamrock Shake Smoothie and check out how it stacks up to the competition when it comes to nutrition.
+Try the recipe for Shamrock Shake Smoothie and check out how it stacks up to the competition when it comes to nutrition and calories.

 (1 medium shake, 16 ounces)